.png)

 The Orbispace Initiative (TOI) is a charity delivering future-ready education programs equipping the next generation of female leaders with the STEAM skills, experience, and networks to thrive as innovators across future industries.
 TOI teaches technical capabilities alongside soft skills, such as confidence, creativity, and communication, empowering young women to envision and become their aspirations.

-To address the critical underrepresentation of women in STEM, TOI grows the talent pipeline by engaging girls at the pivotal moment when they make decisions about their high school elective subjects.
-Our programs are co-designed with leading industry and education partners and are fully mapped to the Australian Curriculum.
+To address the critical underrepresentation of women in STEM, with women making up only 15% of Australia's STEM qualified workforce (STEM Equity Monitor, 2024), TOI grows the talent pipeline by engaging girls at the pivotal moment when they choose their their high school electives.
+Programs are co-designed with leading industry and education partners and are fully mapped to the Australian Curriculum.

 TOI delivers hybrid teacher-student experiences that integrate future-of-work skills, industry-led content, and global mentorship.
 By upskilling educators alongside their students, TOI ensures that teachers remain connected to cutting-edge tools and industry insight that transform classroom learning.
 Industry plays a central role in TOI’s model as co-designers, mentors and future employers.
 The industry leaders contributing to TOI represent more than 100 organisations across the ecosystem.
-Their direct involvement gives students early access to role models career pathways shaping the future economy.
+This gives students access to role models and career pathways shaping the future.

 Sarah Carney